Mousing Surface Theory

 - square, rectangular, circular, or some other shape?

-If you're looking for something more basic, I can also recommend the XTrac series, specifically the hard plastic models.
-They're credit-card thin, rubber backed, and come in a variety of sizes.
-I have one literally glued to my desk right now with removable spray adhesive.
-The extreme thinness makes the XTrac a logical, permanent extension of my Jerker desk.
+If you're looking for something more basic, I can also recommend XTrac, specifically their hard surface mousepads.
+They're very thin, rubber backed, and come in a variety of sizes.
+At one point I had it literally glued to my desk with removable spray adhesive.

-I am not proposing either the above as the final mousing surface solution.
-These are two I've found to work for what I want out of a mousing surface.
-There are plenty of other great mousing surfaces out there.
-I've heard Scott Hanselman say very nice things about the unusual circular WOW!PAD, for example.
+I am not proposing either of the above as the final mousing surface solution, but I have used both extensively.
+There are plenty of other great choices; I've heard people say very nice things about the unusual circular WOW!PAD, for example.

 * Do your ducts seem old-fashioned?
 Out of date?
 Central Services' new duct designs are now available in hundreds of different colors to suit your individual tastes.
 Hurry now, while stocks last, to your nearest Central Services showroom.
 Designer colors to suit your demanding tastes.